Inflect logo

 Average Cost Of Power: $0.16/kWh, as of September 2025.
 Approximately 60% of the energy mix comes from hydroelectric sources, with another 22% from wind and solar.
 This high renewable composition helps operators maintain a lower carbon footprint for power-intensive operations.

 Power Grid Reliability: The local grid is resilient and well-engineered, supported by the national interconnected system.
-Facilities in industrial corridors often benefit from multi-substation support to ensure consistent uptime for critical hardware.
+Facilities in industrial corridors often benefit from multi-substation support to ensure consistent uptime for hardware as of September 2025.

 Market Access, Business & Tax Climate

-Muriaé provides a gateway to the agricultural and textile industries that drive the local economy.
+Muriaé provides a gateway to the agricultural and textile industries that drive the regional economy.

-Proximity To Key Business Districts: Data centers here are positioned to serve the manufacturing and retail sectors of the Zona da Mata.
-Proximity to these businesses allows for the deployment of real-time processing and ERP systems with minimal lag.
+Proximity To Key Business Districts: Data centers here are purpose-built to serve the manufacturing and retail sectors of the Zona da Mata.
+Proximity to these businesses allows for real-time processing and ERP synchronization with minimal lag as of September 2025.

 Regional Market Reach: The location effectively serves a population of over half a million people in the surrounding micro-region.
 It acts as a primary digital service point for several mid-sized municipalities in eastern Minas Gerais.

-Tax Advantage For Data Centers: The government offers significant tax breaks for data center investments targeting capital expenditures.
-These incentives include exemptions on import duties for specialized IT hardware, which directly reduces the initial cost of deploying high-end infrastructure.
+Tax Advantage For Data Centers: Government incentives target capital expenditures to lower the barrier for high-end infrastructure.
+These specific benefits include exemptions on import duties for specialized IT hardware, which reduces the initial cost of deploying specialized systems as of September 2025.

 Natural Disaster Risk